 Technical Credibility Check:

-- Can they demonstrate hands-on experience with AI tools used in AEC (Dynamo, Grasshopper, TensorFlow, custom machine learning models)?
+- Can they demonstrate hands-on experience with AI tools used in AEC (Dynamo, Grasshopper, custom machine learning models)?

 Audience Alignment Assessment: